Currynomics/docs/docs/asset/technology/management.md

-# Asset Management
+# Data Management
 This section describes in detail Redcurry’s asset tracking, reporting, NAV calculations, and system actors.

 ## Asset tracking
 Redcurry accounting methods and principles follow local GAAP and International Financial Reporting Standards (IFRS) respectively, to track all assets under management (AUM).
-These assets can be cash (liabilities, receivables, cash on account) or non-cash (shares in funds, equity, SPVs with their nested accounting, tokens of tokenized property, etc), all generating large amounts of accounting data.
+These assets can be cash (liabilities, receivables, cash on account) or non-cash shares in funds, securities, other long-term assets, etc.), all generating large amounts of accounting data.

 This data is managed using off-chain tools and processes following the above-mentioned standards.
 Software similar to Inveniam.io, MS Power BI, Excel, and other known accounting software is used by the respective asset and property management companies.

-For calculating the NAV, which ultimately affects the real value of Redcurry currency, essential information is derived from the larger set of accounting data and is reported on blockchain by accountants and asset managers belonging to separate organizations across geographic and political lines with independent interests, goals, and liabilities - decentralized actors.
+For calculating the NAV, which ultimately affects the real value of Redcurry token, essential information is derived from the larger set of accounting data and is reported on blockchain by accountants and asset managers belonging to separate organizations in various regions and countries with independent interests, goals, and responsibilities - truly decentralized actors.

 ## Essential information
 According to the above-mentioned standards, the following information per asset is considered essential in calculating the total net value of the treasury.
 In other words, each asset is represented by its own set of essential information:

 * Original acquisition value (OAV).
 * OAV Impairment (OAV-I).
-* OAV Revaluation (OAV-R).
 * Other long-term assets (OLTA).
 * Other short-term assets (OSTA).
 * Receivables (REC).